ilpenSE/EliteRising-1.19/README.md

 A: If you have got a team, you can use the prefix "!" to chat general.
 Already, if you don't have got a team your messages that you sent, it sends to general automatically.

 Q: HOW CAN I CREATE TEAM? \
 A: You can use /elteam create command for this.
 By the way, you don't have to enter a name.
-EliteRising is gonna select a color and a name that comes from team color for you.
+EliteRising is gonna select a name which comes from team color and a color for you.

 Q: HOW CAN I CHANGE GAME LANGUAGE? \
 A: You can use /config language set <lang> for this.
 But there are 2 languages for now.